Vollcode/CV/README.md

 **Manpower** (September 2013 to February 2014)
 *HR Recruiter*
-Filtering CV's and interviewing candidates for the required positions, as well as writing contracts based on the clients needs and monitoring the Social Security movements to assure the well-being of the workers.
+As part of an internship, I did the filtering CV's and interviewing candidates for the required positions, as well as writing contracts based on the clients needs and monitoring the Social Security movements to assure the well-being of the workers.

 **Retail** (September 2009 to March 2016)
 *Waiter*